unistbig/netGO/README.md

 *devtools, doParallel, doSNOW, DT, foreach, googleVis, htmlwidgets, shiny, shinyCyJS, shinyjs, V8*

-* Most of the packages are avaiable from[CRAN](https://cran.r-project.org/), but [shinyCyJS](https://github.com/unistbig/shinyCyJS) needs to be installed from github.<br>
+* Most of the packages are avaiable from [CRAN](https://cran.r-project.org/), but [shinyCyJS](https://github.com/unistbig/shinyCyJS) should be installed from github.<br>

 * Linux user has to install V8 after installing the other packages.<br>

-* Note that netGO is not supported for centOS8, because V8 is not available in centoOS8.<br>
+* Note that netGO is not supported for centOS 8, because V8 is not available in centOS 8.<br>

 On Debian / Ubuntu : libv8-dev or libnode-dev. <br>
 On Fedora : v8-devel <br>